vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     1. On the Devices page, under **Device ID**, click **sensor-v-3000**.

-    1. On the sensor-v-3000 page, to the right of the Primary Connection String value, click **Copy**.
+    1. On the sensor-v-3000 page, to the right of the **Primary Connection String** value, click **Copy**.

-    1. Save the copied value to Notepad for later use.
+    1. Save the copied device connection string value to Notepad for later use.

     1. Navigate back to your IoT hub blade.